katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 **Course participants**: As you review this information, please consider the final course project that you will work on the over this semester.
-At the end of this section, you will document an initial research question or idea and associated data needed to address that question, that you may want to explore while pursuing this course.
+At the end of this section you will document an initial research question, or idea and associated data needed to address that question, that you may want to explore while pursuing this course.